Child Custody Evaluations

-Answer: A holistic assessment focused on the “best interests” of the child(ren).
+- Holistic assessments focused on the “best interests” of the child(ren).

-- Meant to help families make a positive adjustment to divorce, or other significant life changes.
+- Meant to assist families in making a positive adjustment to divorce, or other significant life changes.

-Question: What happens in a Child Custody Evaluation?
+Question: What happens in a Child Custody Evaluation.

-Answer: In-person interviews with parents and child(ren).
+- In-person interviews with parents and child(ren).

 - Psychological testing with parents and child(ren), as needed.